devvianto605/todo-app-nextjs/README.md

 - Responsive
 - Setup Eslint rules / Prettier for better readability
 - Setup Husky for pre-commit / commit-lint to run lint test before commit
-- Still required to run local apis as the direction suggested
+- Still required to run local apis as the direction suggested or direct to exteral api endpoint by add NEXT_PUBLIC_BASE_API_URL to .env